NikitaYaskin/WOTBlitzWatcher/README.md

 {"EU": {"Email": "Password", "Email1": "Password1"}, "RU": {"Emai2": "Password2", "Email3": "Password3"}}

 # Before starting the script
 You must exit of your account, and enter login screen.
 Then run script.
+And if you have several locales change locale to English.